Applying for a Taxi (Hackney Carriage) or Private Hire Driver Licence

-The first step in obtaining a driver's licence is to pass our knowledge test.
-This ensures that prospective applicants have a good knowledge of the geography of Dacorum, and an awareness of the rules and regulations that apply to licensed drivers.
-We will also assess other skills you will need as a taxi driver, including driving ability, and English-language speaking and listening skills.
+The first step in getting a driver's licence is to pass our knowledge test.
+This proves applicants have a good knowledge of the geography of Dacorum.
+It also shows they have an awareness of the rules and regulations that apply to licensed drivers.
+We also assess driving ability and English-language speaking and listening skills.

 Please see our knowledge test page for details on the content of the test.